audreyburk/comicka/README.md

   - [ ] Search/sort functionality
   - [ ] Comments
   - [ ] Bookmarking of readers' place in each comic
+  - [ ] Keyboard navigation: forward, backward
+  - [ ] Only loads some pages at once

 3. Super-bonus Bonus Features
   - [ ] Multiple creators